hmeshy/ByteChess/README.md

 It’s my personal project to both:

 1. Learn how to code in Rust.
-2. Explore how strong a chess engine can be **without** piece-square evaluation features like piece-square tables.
+2. Explore how strong a chess engine can be **without** structural evaluation features like piece-square tables, instead focusing on dynamic positional factors like mobility and activity.

-Currently, I estimate the engine’s strength to be around **~1800 Elo** (as of version 1.3).
+Currently, I estimate the engine’s strength to be between **2000-2100 Elo** (as of version 2.0).

 ---